 |Dr. Peter Dingle’s latest book.
 See his website here.|

 Keeping in mind that I’d seen three doctors in Tasmania and still suffering, I was desperate for some new advice that might set me on the right path.
 Oh, yes, I know…I wrote I was getting better.
-But on the days I posted such comments I may have been feeling a little better and subsequently more hopeful.
+But on the days I posted such comments, I may have been feeling a little better and subsequently more hopeful.

-On several occasions, we watched the replay of Dr. Peter’s other presentations on the TV in our stateroom while we were getting ready to go out for the evening.
+On several occasions, we watched the replay of Dr. Peter’s other presentations on the TV in our stateroom while getting ready to go out for the evening.
 In each of those presentations, we saw a pattern mimicking the way of eating and lifestyle we’ve adopted over the years.
 Could this fine man have a solution for me beyond what I’ve tried thus far?

 Upon returning to the Diamond Club lounge where Tom was waiting for me, I made of list of his suggestions on my phone on a variety of supplements that were one step above what I’d been doing thus far.
-I’d already been taking some of his suggestions but in doses inadequate to have any effect upon improvement, particularly win the case of probiotics.
+I’d already been taking some of his suggestions but in doses inadequate to have any effect upon improvement, particularly in the case of probiotics.

-Thank you, Dr. Peter Dingle…surely your informative and valuable suggestions will inspire many passengers to rethink their lifestyles and adopt a cleaner and more beneficial manner of eating, exercising, reducing stress and dealing with a wide array of physical conditions.
+Thank you, Dr. Peter Dingle.
+Surely your informative and valuable suggestions will inspire many passengers to rethink their lifestyles and adopt a cleaner and more beneficial manner of eating, exercising, reducing stress, and dealing with a wide array of physical conditions.

 Photo from one year ago today, May 6, 2016:

 |Sorry, this Bali photo wasn’t clear.
-We were too far away and my hands were unsteady after witnessing the dog shot being shot.
+We were too far away, and my hands were unsteady after witnessing the dog shot being shot.
 This guy picked up the dead dog by one hind leg and placed him in a laundry bag as he carried him away.
 Wild dogs are often shot for rabies control in Bali.
 For more details, please click here.|